aimms/how-to/Articles/264/264-tune-cplex-options.rst

-To help you out with this problem, CPLEX has the possibility automatically tune some of the options.
+To help you out, CPLEX has some automatic tuning options.
 In AIMMS, you can access this CPLEX tuning tool via the following two functions:

 .. code::